Food Fun & News

 When pre-cut vegetables sit around, their nutritional value can diminish, Brissette says.
 McDonald’s says they prepare their salads fresh daily.
 “But in terms of how often do those greens come in, when were those little carrots processed, we don’t really know,” Brissette says.
 According to the website Mashed, one Reddit user posted a photo of a salad sold with conflicting expiration dates.
 Don’t miss these things McDonald’s employees won’t tell you.

-The salads may contain more fiber than they used to
+McDonald’s salads may contain more fiber than they used to

-The chicken on your salad is healthier than it used to be.
+The chicken on your salad is healthier than it used to be

 In 2015, McDonald’s reduced the number of ingredients in its Artisan Grilled Chicken from 18 to 12.
 The chain removed maltodextrin, which is used for browning, and sodium phosphates, which were used to keep the chicken moist, in favor of “simple, clean ingredients.”
 McDonald’s also stopped grilling the chicken in liquid margarine, opting for a blend of olive and canola oil and herbal seasoning.
 Look back at how McDonald’s menu has changed over the years.

-Salads are far from the most popular item on the menu
+McDonald’s salads are far from the most popular item on the menu

 As it turns out, when people go to McDonald’s, they might not want a salad after all.
 Mashed cites a Bloomberg report from 2013 that said salads only make up between 2 and 3 percent of the chain’s sales.
 That said, with more than 14,000 McDonald’s restaurants in the United States, that’s still a lot of baby kale.
 Next, here are the best-selling items at McDonald’s.